x9-testlab/x9incexc_language-selection/README.md

 	- "Traditional" (e.g. Java, C++, C#) OOP idioms don't work well in Rust.
 - Contender?
 No.

+**Bottom line**

-**Bottom line**: Rust is too much of a departure from "traditional" OOP, and too sprawling of a new language, to make it worth it for this project.
+Rust is too much of a departure from "traditional" OOP, and too sprawling of a new language, to make it worth it for this project.
 (There would need to be other requirements that Rust excels at, to make it worth the investment.)